Alzheimer’s memory loss is related to cerebrovascular changes? | GeneOnline News

 The research team believes that this study is an important step in understanding Alzheimer’s disease.
 In addition to showing how Alzheimer’s affects small blood vessels, it also opens the door to new research into finding effective treatments for Alzheimer’s.

 According to WHO statistics, more than 55 million people worldwide are currently suffering from dementia, of which Alzheimer’s disease may be responsible for nearly 70% of the cases.
 The numbers are expected to continue to rise as the population ages.
-Professor Metin Avkiran, deputy medical director of the British Heart Foundation, said the discovery could lead to a much-needed treatment for this devastating disease.
+Professor Metin Avkiran, deputy medical director of the British Heart Foundation, said the discovery might lead to a much-needed treatment for this devastating disease.

 Another setback for Alzheimer’s treatment!Roche, research center’s preventive therapy misses clinical endpoints